Quick Start Step 3: Budget Your Money

 Stay out of the red!

-If your To be Budgeted turns red, that means you have overbudgeted.
-You're missing out on the power of prioritizing and are putting money in categories that you don't actually have!
-Click the To be Budgeted number to move some money back from a category!
+If To be Budgeted turns red, that means you have overbudgeted.
+You're missing out on the power of prioritizing and are budgeting dollars you don't actually have yet!
+(Which means you can't trust your budget.)

 Three Ways to Budget